pdoehle/swc-notes/ecology_r_man_vis.md

 * `is.na()` returns true if a value is `NA`.

 * If I want to just look at the first few lines, I can use the `head()` function.
-	* Normally `head()` takes the object as it's argument, but in this case we are piping so we can just use `head` without argument.
+	* Normally `head()` takes the object as it's argument, but in this case we are piping so we can just use `head` without an argument.

 ```r
 surveys %>%